sirrodgepodge/simple-file-input/README.md

 ```

 ## Server Side
+I've included helpers to configure AWS+S3 server-side and for generating S3 signatures needed to upload to S3 from the front end, enjoy! :).
 *Note:* Server-side set up is only needed for uploading to S3, if you wanted to just use the blob upload on the component no server-side configuration would be necessary.

 ### AWS Initializing